psi4/psi4/doc/sphinxman/source/scf.rst

 calculations.
 In principle, though, DF approaches can be utilized in an integral-direct context, gaining the benefits of DF methods without suffering the
 I/O bottlenecks that conventional DF methods will eventually run into.
 One such approach, outlined by Weigend in [Weigend:2002:4285]_, is available for use in Psi4 for the separate construction of the Coulomb contribution to the Fock matrix.
 This implementation can be used alongside
-Psi4's separate Exchange construction algorithms for composite Fock matrix construction by using the keyword DIRECTDFJ as the Coulomb construction algorithm when specifying |globals__scf_type| to use a composite algorithm combination (``DIRECTDFJ+K_alg``).
+Psi4's separate Exchange construction algorithms for composite Fock matrix construction by using the keyword DFDIRJ as the Coulomb construction algorithm when specifying |globals__scf_type| to use a composite algorithm combination (``DFDIRJ+K_alg``).

-DIRECTDFJ supports multiple capabilities to improve performance.
-Specifically, DIRECTDFJ allows for a combination of density-matrix based ERI screening (set |globals__screening| to ``DENSITY``) and incremental Fock matrix construction (set |scf__incfock| to ``TRUE``).
+DFDIRJ supports multiple capabilities to improve performance.
+Specifically, DFDIRJ allows for a combination of density-matrix based ERI screening (set |globals__screening| to ``DENSITY``) and incremental Fock matrix construction (set |scf__incfock| to ``TRUE``).
 These two, when combined, enable more aggressive screening of ERI contributions to the Coulomb matrix and thus greatly improve performance.